mo-ameenx0/auto-nation/README.md

 # AutoNation

+AutoNation is an application for network tasks automation.
+The application has GUI and can run multiple commands into multiple routers from a json file.

 # Router Setup

 To be able to use the AutoNation application the router need to be setuped to accept